 At one time in America’s past, people viewed prenuptial agreements as a tool greedy individuals used to preserve their wealth in a future divorce.
 Such thinking continues, even in this more enlightened and contemporary society.
 Many still believe premarital agreements leave lesser-earning spouses with few or no resources to build a new future.

-Our St. John, Indiana, team wants to educate you about the real power and benefits of well-drafted prenuptial agreements.
+Our Crown Point, Indiana, team wants to educate you about the real power and benefits of well-drafted prenuptial agreements.
 We believe once you learn more about these documents, you will begin to understand the value of such an agreement.

 What does a prenuptial agreement accomplish?